Road trip: Tampa to Boca Raton

 Can’t decide which Florida coast to enjoy?
 See them both by taking a leisurely 250-mile road trip that starts in the West Coast city of Tampa and ends in the east in Atlantic-lapped Boca Raton.
-And there’s plenty of fun, including alligator-spotting and airboat rides, to be found inland en route, too.
-Create lasting memories on the road by:
+And there’s plenty of fun, including alligator-spotting and airboat rides, to be found inland while you travel.
+So, hop in your car and get ready to create lasting memories on the road by:

-Experiencing the Big Guava: Soak up arts and culture in Tampa
+Experiencing the Big Guava: Soak up arts and culture while you travel through Tampa

 Viewing Florida’s nature from above: Enjoy an airboat ride on Lake Kissimmee